- Find a Trail

-Named for the Portneuf River, which the greenway largely parallels, the trail at times gets quite close to the waterway and offers trailside benches to take in the views.
-The pathway connects a handful of parks along the way, which offer convenient jumping on-and-off points for the trail with parking lots, picnic areas, and portable restrooms.
+Named for the Portneuf River, which portions of the greenway parallel, the trail at times gets quite close to the waterway and offers trailside benches to take in the views.
+The pathway connects a handful of parks along the way, which offer convenient jumping on-and-off points for the trail with parking lots, picnic areas, and restrooms.

 Parking is available at many points along the trail, including: